datajoint/element-calcium-imaging/README.md

+# DataJoint Workflow - Calcium Imaging
-# Workflow for calcium imaging data acquired with ScanImage, ScanBox, or Miniscope-DAQ software and analyzed with Suite2p, CaImAn, or Miniscope Analysis
+Workflow for calcium imaging data acquired with ScanImage or ScanBox software and analyzed with Suite2p or CaImAn

-A complete imaging workflow can be built using the DataJoint elements:
+A complete `workflow-imaging` can be built using the DataJoint elements:
 + [elements-lab](https://github.com/datajoint/elements-lab)
 + [elements-animal](https://github.com/datajoint/elements-animal)
 + [elements-imaging](https://github.com/datajoint/elements-imaging)